kodecocodes/i9t/contacts/contacts.markdown

 Now open **FriendsViewController.swift**; you can see that you create the `friendsList` property with the results of `defaultContacts()` to retrieve the sample friends at launch.

 The `UITableViewDataSource` methods in the view controller are straightforward; the table has one section with a cell for each friend in `friendsList`.
-Each cell displays a picture of a friend as well as the friend's email.
+Each cell displays the email address and photo of the respective friend.

 Your first task is to display your device's contacts instead of the default list.